CSFrequency/react-firebase-hooks/README.md

 [![npm version](https://img.shields.io/npm/v/react-firebase-hooks.svg?style=flat-square)](https://www.npmjs.com/package/react-firebase-hooks)
 [![npm downloads](https://img.shields.io/npm/dm/react-firebase-hooks.svg?style=flat-square)](https://www.npmjs.com/package/react-firebase-hooks)

-> [Hooks](https://reactjs.org/docs/hooks-intro.html) are a new feature proposal that lets you use state and other React features without writing a class.
-They were first added in the React v16.7.0-alpha and are being discussed in an open RFC.
-They did not make it into the released v16.7.0, but are currently available in the React v16.8.0-alpha stream.
+> [Hooks](https://reactjs.org/docs/hooks-intro.html) are a new feature that lets you use state and other React features without writing a class and are available in React v16.8.0 or later.

-> Hooks are not currently supported in React Native - as soon as they are, we'll make sure that React Firebase Hooks works with both the Firebase JS SDK and React Native Firebase.
+> Official support for Hooks will be added to React Native in [v0.59.0](https://github.com/react-native-community/react-native-releases/issues/79#issuecomment-457735214) - as soon as it's released, we'll make sure that React Firebase Hooks works with both the Firebase JS SDK and React Native Firebase.

 ## Installation

-React Firebase Hooks requires **React 16.7.0-alpha.0, React 16.8.0-alpha.0 or later** and **Firebase v5.0.0 or later**.
+React Firebase Hooks requires **React 16.8.0 or later** and **Firebase v5.0.0 or later**.

 ```
 npm install --save react-firebase-hooks